RanvierMUD/ranviermud/docs/extending/effects.md

       effectDeactivated: The effect is about to be removed from the effect list */
     listeners: {
+      effectRefreshed: function (newEffect) {
+        // For this buff if someone tries to refresh the effect then just restart
+        // the duration timer
+        this.startedAt = Date.now();
+        Broadcast.sayAt(this.target, "You refresh the potion's magic.");
+      },

       effectActivated: function () {
         // For buff we'll just send some text to the user Broadcast.sayAt(this.target, "Strength courses through your veins!");